Metallacycle

 Structure of the platinacyclobutane complex PtC_{3}H_{6}(bipy) derived from activation of cyclopropane.

 In organometallic chemistry, a metallacycle is a derivative of a carbocyclic compound wherein a metal has replaced at least one carbon center; this is to some extent similar to heterocycles.
 Metallacycles appear frequently as reactive intermediates in catalysis, e.g. olefin metathesis and alkyne trimerization.
 In organic synthesis, directed ortho metalation is widely used for the functionalization of arene rings via C-H activation.
 One main effect that metallic atom substitution on a cyclic carbon compound is distorting the geometry due to the large size of typical metals.

 Nomenclature

-Typically, metallacycles are cyclic compounds with two metal carbon bonds.
+Metallacycles are cyclic compounds with two metal carbon bonds.